Why winning in writing is more like cooking than speaking

 Winning proposals has nothing to do with talking a good game.

-Some people talk a good game and can be very persuasive.
-But they write a lousy proposal because they think all they need to do is sit down at a keyboard and hook the customer.
-Winning in writing has nothing to do with talking a good game.
+Some people talk a good game, are full of charisma, and can be very persuasive.
+But their proposal win rates are often ordinary because they think all they need to do is sit down at a keyboard and hook the customer with the same pitch they'd use in person.
+Unfortunately. winning in writing has nothing to do with talking a good game.
+The problem isn't the pitch.
+The problem is that people process written words differently than they do spoken words.

-While a conversational style in proposal writing is a good thing, there are so many ingredients that have be prepared in just the right way that winning in writing more closely resembles cooking than speaking.
+While a conversational style in proposal writing is a good thing, there are so many ingredients that have be prepared in just the right way that winning in writing ends up more closely resembling cooking than speaking.
+You have to have quality ingredients, in the right proposals, and prepared to bring out their full potential.
+When everything rides on the customer preferring what you have to offer, you want the meal prepared by a chef and not something processed.

-Winning in writing is not about getting the customer to take what you’ve got.
+Winning in writing is not about talking the customer into taking what you’ve got.
 Winning in writing is about the customer making a selection from among other alternatives using an evaluation process.
 To select you, they need to:

 - Have their expectations met